Paris, Kenosha County, Wisconsin

 Paris is a town in Kenosha County, Wisconsin, United States.
 The population was 1,397 at the 2020 census.
 The unincorporated communities of Chapin and Paris are located within the town.

 History

 Seth B. Myrick was the first settler in Paris, arriving from Paris, New York, on July 10, 1837.
 Later arrivals allowed Myrick the privilege of naming the community, and he chose the name of his original home community.
 On his monument stone is inscribed: "He was the first settler in this town and named it Paris."

 St. John the Baptist Catholic Church celebrated its 150th anniversary in 2009.

 Geography

-According to the United States Census Bureau, the town has a total area of 93.1 sqkm, all of it land.
+According to the United States Census Bureau, the town has a total area of 93.1 sqkm, all land.